Kate Middleton, No Meeting With Angelina, Skips Royal Events, Preparing For Move

-Kate Middleton is a busy mother of two and preparing for a move into the city with her husband, Prince William and their little ones.
-The family will be making Kensington Palace their main home and there is talk that renovations are underway to make the new home suitable to their needs and tastes.
+Kate Middleton is a busy mother of two and preparing for a move into the city with her husband Prince William and their little ones.
+The family will be making Kensington Palace their main home, and there is talk that renovations are underway to make the new home suitable to their needs and tastes.

 Seeing as Middleton has likely been a bit preoccupied with such details, she missed out on an opportunity to meet with humanitarian and Hollywood onscreen superstar Angelina Jolie, when the actress stopped by Buckingham Palace on Tuesday for a private tour with her eldest son Maddox.

-It was only back in 2015 that Jolie joined Middleton for tea at Kensington Palace, and was speculated that the two might have another meeting while Angelina was in London for her visit to the London School of Economics as a guest professor.
+It was only back in 2015 that Jolie joined Middleton for tea at Kensington Palace and was speculated that the two might have another meeting while Angelina was in London for her visit to the London School of Economics as a guest professor.

 ????NEW???? #AngelinaJolie is joined by her oldest son Maddox on a private tour in the Buckingham Palace, London ❤ looking chic as usual professor pic.twitter.com/qdPYpNTkKX